learn-static/foundations-1-html/3-complete.md

 To debug JS, be sure to open your browser's dev tools and look at the **Console**.
 Any error messages will appear there!
 You can also use `console.log()` to send debug messages from your script.

+## Next Steps

+- [W3Schools tutorials](https://www.w3schools.com/html/default.asp) provide interactive learning of basic concepts for HTML, CSS, and JS.
+W3Schools also provides tutorials and reference resources for other web essentials, as well as the free basic hosting service [Spaces](https://www.w3schools.com/spaces/) that is perfect for learning by building your own simple static site.
+- [MDN Web Docs](https://developer.mozilla.org/en-US/) provides high quality reference and in-depth learning guides.